Plant DetailShow Menu

 Leaf Description:

-Palmately veined with 3 principal triangular lobes (sometimes 5 lobes with the two lower lobes being much smaller).
-Irregularly and coarsely toothed, medium to dark green above, grayish beneath with hairy veins, petiole 2-4" long and red.
+Palmately veined with 3-5 principal triangular lobes with the lower 2 being much smaller.
+Margins are irregularly and coarsely toothed, medium to dark green above, grayish beneath with hairy veins, petiole 2-4" long and red.
 Brilliant red, orange, and yellow colors show during fall.
 The leaves are 2 to 6 inches long and are somewhat broader than long.

 • Bark: